George Grosvenor

 George Alfred Grosvenor (August 4, 1910 – September 20, 2001) was an American football player.
 He played college football for the University of Colorado Buffaloes and professional football for the St. Louis/Kansas City Blues in the American Football League and the Chicago Bears (1935–1936) and Chicago Cardinals (1936–1937) in the National Football League (NFL).

-Early years
+Early life

 Grosvenor was born in Jefferson, Oklahoma, in 1910.
 His father, George H. Grosvenor, was an English immigrant, and his mother, Okaka "Okie" Grosvenor, was an Indiana native.
 As of 1920, the family lived on a farm in Rock Island, Oklahoma.
 Grosvenor had two olders siblings, Teddy (born c.
 1906) and Ruby (born c.
 1909).
 At some point after 1920, the family moved to Colorado.
 Grosvenor attended Boulder High School in Boulder, Colorado.

 Football player

 University of Colorado

 Grosvenor attended the University of Colorado where he played for the school's basketball and football teams.
 As a sophomore, he was the starting quarterback for the 1931 Colorado football team.
 On Thanksgiving Day in 1931, he returned a kickoff 97 yards for a touchdown against Arizona.
 Over the next two seasons, he became known as a triple-threat man for the Colorado football team.
 As a senior in 1933, he was selected as the first-team quarterback on the All-Rocky Mountain Conference team.